EnergieID/home-assistant.io/source/_integrations/energyid.markdown

 ha_config_flow: true
 ha_codeowners:
     - '@JrtPec'
+    - '@molier'
 ---

 The `Energyid` integration makes it possible to transfer measurements collected with Home Assistant to [EnergyID](https://www.energyid.eu/), a cloud based energy management platform.

 The integration works by listening to changes in the state of selected entities within Home Assistant.
 When a change is detected, the new state is sent via HTTP POST to the [EnergyID Webhooks](https://app.energyid.eu/integrations/WebhookIn)

+## Use Cases

+The EnergyID integration is particularly useful for:

+- Long-term tracking of home energy consumption
+- Analyzing solar panel production over time
+- Monitoring and comparing utility usage across multiple properties
+- Creating detailed energy reports and analytics through the EnergyID platform

+## Known Limitations

+- The integration only supports one-way synchronization (Home Assistant to EnergyID)
+- Some data intervals (PT15M, PT5M) require a paid EnergyID subscription
+- Each entity requires its own webhook configuration

 ## Grabbing your Webhook URL